metanorma/firelight/README.rst

 ::

     npx --node-options='--experimental-vm-modules' -y @riboseinc/anafero-cli \
-      --target-dir <path/to/target/dir> \
+      --target-dir <path/to/site/output/dir> \
       --current-rev <main-revision> \
       [--path-prefix </slash-prepended-path-prefix>]
       [--rev <other-revision-or-spec>]
       [--debug]

-The command must be run from the root of a repository that has Anafero config file in the root.
+The command must be run from the root of a repository that has Anafero config file versioned in the root.

 Anafero config
 --------------